se-conf/icsme20-artifacts-and-rose/README.md

 ## Best Artifact Awards

-There will be an ICSME 2020 Best Artifact Award to recognize the effort of authors creating and sharing outstanding research artifacts.
+[//]: # (Jens: onluy one award (ICSE has two as we expect significatly fewer submissions based on 2019 data) There will be an ICSME 2020 Best Artifact Award to recognize the effort of authors creating and sharing outstanding research artifacts.

 ## Submission and Review